 Translations and previously self-published books are not

 You may include a list of acknowledgements if you wish.

-There are no length requirements save that book-length collections of
+There are no length requirements save that book-length

 You may submit multiple manuscripts, but each must be

 separately, and each requires an entry fee of $30.00 per

 submission.
 Each must have complete contact info, etc.

 If you pay the entry fee but fail to submit your

 manuscript by the deadline, your fee will not be